-During the gripping process, the motion of the fingers can be terminated by clicking on the Stop button.
+During the gripping the motion of the finger can be terminated by clicking on the Stop button.

-To release the part from the gripped status, move the fingers of the gripper:
+To release the part from a gripped status, move the gripper:

-- · Outwards in case of an external grip - · Inwards in case of an internal grip
+- Outward in case of an external grip - Inward in case of an internal grip.

-The default finger settings can be changed on the Settings tab.
+The default finger setting can be changed on the Settings tab: